wso2/docs-ei/en/ballerina-integrator/docs/deploy/deploy-on-docker.md

 To run a service as a Docker container, add the corresponding Docker annotations to your service code.

-See the following example on how you can add Docker support in the code.

-To add Docker support, add the following code to the service you created above.
+To add Docker support, add the following code to the .bal file of the service you created above.

 ```ballerina
 import ballerina/docker;